 The Desires of Our Hearts

-Sometimes, it can be confusing as we seek God for the path He has for us while continuing to place our requests before him.
+Sometimes, it can be confusing to understand as we seek God for the path He has for us while continuing to place our requests before Him.
 God does not always grant the desires of our hearts.
-We learn that we can count on the desires that HE places within us being fulfilled.
 Those of us walking with our Lord and serving Him as best we can soon must deal with Him concerning the desires of our hearts.

 But what are we to do with the many desires we have, for others and for ourselves, that we take to the Lord in hopes of a positive answer?
 How are we to understand spiritually what His desires for us really are and the mysteries of the responses we receive?
 Psalms 37 beautifully guides us: